crazyfree/vutimoji/README.md

 ## Usage

 ```
-import vuetwemoji from 'vue-twemoji'
+import vutimoji from 'vutimoji'

-Vue.use(vuetwemoji, [options])
+Vue.use(vutimoji)
 ```

 ```